USCGC Bristol Bay

 USCGC Bristol Bay (WTGB-102) is the second vessel of the Bay-class tugboats built in 1978 and operated by the United States Coast Guard.
 The ship was named after the body of water formed by the Alaskan peninsula, which emptied into the Bering Sea.

 Design

-The 140-foot Bay-class tugboats operated primarily for domestic ice breaking duties.
+The 140-foot Bay-class tugboats are operated primarily for domestic ice breaking duties.
 They are named after American bays and are stationed mainly in the northeast United States and the Great Lakes.

 WTGBs use a low pressure air hull lubrication or bubbler system that forces air and water between the hull and ice.
 This system improves icebreaking capabilities by reducing resistance against the hull, reducing horsepower requirements.

 Construction and career

 Bristol Bay was built by the Tacoma Boatbuilding Co., in Tacoma, Washington in 1978.
-She was commissioned in Detroit, 1979.
+She was commissioned in Detroit, Michigan, 1979.

 In August 1991, Bristol Bay became the first Bay-class tugboat to receive a barge specially designed to perform aids to navigation work.
 The 120 ft barge works with the ship to service more than 160 aids to navigation each year.